 The following subsections explain the semantics of vector expressions step by step.
-The vector expression concept is introduced using terminology from simulation.
-This is because the basic ideas can be best expressed this way.
-However, the application of vector expressions is not restricted to simulation.
+The vector expression concept is introduced using terminology from simulation event reports.
+This is because the ideas can be easily explained this way.
+However, the application of vector expressions is not restricted to post-processing event reports.